 Coconut Red Lentil Dahl

-This 5-star coconut red lentil dahl recipe is a healthy comfort food staple.
-The best part about it?
-It’s easy to make in under 40 minutes with just a few simple ingredients, making it perfect for any night of the week.
+This coconut red lentil dahl recipe is a healthy comfort food staple that’s easy to make in less than 40 minutes.

 - quick and easy – minutes of prep, minimal ingredients, 1 pot, 30 minutes of cooking time

 - perfect for meal prep – keeps well in the fridge for up to 5 days or can be frozen

 - 5-star reviewed – this popular recipe has hundreds of 5-star reviews!